openmultiplayer/web/frontend/docs/scripting/functions/tickcount.md

 ---
 title: tickcount
 sidebar_label: tickcount
-description: This function can be used as a replacement for GetTickCount, as it returns the number of milliseconds since the start-up of the server.
+description: Returns the number of milliseconds since the start-up of the server.
 tags: ["time"]
 ---